 Your parent must “be of sound mind” to make a valid last will and testament.
 This means the parent must have the following knowledge and capabilities:

 Unfortunately, an overly assertive caregiver is the classic example of someone who exerts undue influence over his/her patient so that the patient will leave him/her a substantial bequest when (s)he dies.
 If you suspect that your parent’s caregiver fits this description, be on the lookout for the following red flags:

 If these or other red flags convince you that your parent’s caregiver is unduly influencing him/her, you should attempt to persuade your parent to fire him/her.
-If (s)he refuses to do so, do your best to thwart the caregiver’s attempt to isolate your parent.
+If the parent refuses to be fire the caregiver, do your best to thwart the caregiver’s attempt to isolate your parent.
 Also be sure to keep reassuring your parent that you and the rest of the family loves, values and wants the best for him/her.
 If the situation continues to deteriorate, explore the possibility of intervening.
-This educational information is not legal advice, but it can help you understand undue influence and what to look for.